mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

       // Returns a RewrapManyDataKeyResult.
       rewrapManyDataKey(filter: Document, opts: Optional<RewrapManyDataKeyOpts>): RewrapManyDataKeyResult;

-      // Removes the key document with the given UUID from the key vault collection.
+      // Removes the key document with the given UUID (BSON binary subtype 0x04) from the key vault collection.
       // Returns the result of the internal deleteOne() operation on the key vault collection. deleteKey(id: Binary): DeleteResult;

-      // Finds a single key document with the given UUID.
+      // Finds a single key document with the given UUID (BSON binary subtype 0x04).
       // Returns the result of the internal find() operation on the key vault collection. getKey(id: Binary): Optional<Document>;